rtasooji/backend/README.md

     # check if key not available inside the respone
     self.assertNotIn('token', res.data)
     ```
+## Adding Create Token API:
+*   in serializer:
+    *   Make AuthTokenSerialzier class inhereted from serialize.Serializer
+    *   import authentication function from contrib.auth
+    *   import ugettext_lazy as _ from utils.transloation
+        *   This is being used for converting language if in needed
+        *   the different between this and get_text is not explained
+    *   when calling validation function we check the credentials are correct
+    *   if they are correct we return them, when calling the validate
+        function we need to return attr parameter at the end
+    ```python
+    class AuthToken(serializer.Serializer):
+        email = serializers.CharField()

+        # by default django trim whitespace
+        # we want to include white space in password at start and end
+        password = serializers.CharField(style={'input_type': 'password'},
+                                         trim_whitespace = False)
+        def validate(self, attrs):
+            email = attrs.get('email')
+            passwrod = attrs.get('password')

+            #   Get access to the context of the request that was made
+            #   What djngo does when request is made it pass it to the
+            #   serializer in the context class variable
+            user = athenticate(request=self.context.get( 'request' ),
+                                username=email,
+                                password=password)
+            if not_user:
+                msg=_('Unable to authenticate with provided credintial')
+                raise serializer.ValidationError( msg, code='authenticateon')
+            user['user'] = user
+            return attr

+    ```

 ## Adding test to manage user endpoint:
 *   This endpoint allows the authenticated user to update their own profile,
     including changing name, password and viewing their user object.